lucasgit13/odin_recipes/README.md

-# odin_recipes
+# Odin Recipe Project
-Odin recipe project
+This is my first odin project about recipes.
+I hope to learn more about web development than I already know and practise more my skills.